Hearing Aid Insurance Benefits

 At American Hearing + Audiology, our mission is to provide our patients with the best care possible.

-The friendly specialists at our 19 hearing center locations in Kansas City, Lincoln, Tulsa, and Omaha are ready to help you verify your insurance coverage and maximize your savings.
+The friendly specialists at our 19 hearing center locations in Kansas City, Lincoln, Tulsa, Arkansas, Tennessee, and Omaha are ready to help you verify your insurance coverage and maximize your savings.

-If you’d like to learn more about your insurance benefits for hearing aids, contact your nearest hearing center today.
+If you’d like to learn more about your insurance benefits for hearing aids, contact a hearing center near you today.

 doctor inserting hearing aid in young patient's ear